openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-request.md

 **Error Description**

-A special error occurred when calling the uploadFile or downloadFile interface.
+Special errors encountered when calling the uploadFile or downloadFile interface.

 **Possible Causes**